rhodey/swarmhead/README.md

 Every job must have a `package.json` file with a start script.
 Get your dat URI by running `dat share` then issue `!rollcall` and later `!job` using the dat URI.

 ## Running a Bot
 Bots write all of their state to the `/app` directory, if you want to persist state between runs of your bot you need to use [docker volumes](https://docs.docker.com/storage/volumes/) like below.
-If you don't care about persisting state omit the first docker command and the `--mount` option.
+If you don't care about persisting state skip the first docker command and the `--mount` option.
 ```
 $ docker volume create bot00
 $ docker run --rm -it \